krishna-waidande/krishna-waidande.github.io/Email.md

 Here Rehat, Ubuntu and Linux are proper nouns.

-Invalid : i will be coming late in the office.
+Invalid : `i will be coming late to the office.`

-Valid : I will be coming late in the the office.
+Valid : `I will be coming late to the office.`

 Here first letter of newline sentense should be capital.